 - 135 books, chapters, proceedings & presentations

 - 58 journal articles

 Statistics are based on the 2019-2020 academic year.

-The Sprott School of Business’s campaign to build a new home for the Sprott School of Business was launched by the Wesley and Mary Nicol Charitable Foundation’s announcement of a $10M gift to name a new building.
-Wes, a proud Carleton graduate, is a long-time supporter of business and entrepreneurial initiatives on campus, and he sees a new building as an important step for the business school.
+The Sprott School of Business’s campaign to build a new home for the Sprott School of Business was launched by the announcement of a $10M gift from Wesley Nicol and family to name a new building.
+Wes, a proud Carleton graduate, was a long-time supporter of business and entrepreneurial initiatives on campus, and he saw a new building as an important step for the business school.

 Scholarships and Bursaries

 Scholarships and Bursaries reward exceptional academic achievement and make education possible to those with limited financial means.
 Carleton University is proud to have one of the country’s best student aid programs, providing more than 10,000 scholarships and bursaries each year.
-Alumni and friends of the university make this possible.
+Friends of the university – donors, alumni, community and corporate partners make this possible.